Homogeneous projective varieties with semi-continuous rank function: Restriction to a Levi subgroup

 \section{Restriction to a Levi subgroup}

 The main result of this section is Proposition~\ref{Predl}.
-This proposition provides a strong sufficient condition for wildness of a representation.
-We shall apply this proposition to study tameness/wildness of fundamental representations in the subsequent section of this article.
+This proposition provides a strong sufficient condition for r-discontinuity of a representation.
+We will apply this proposition to study rs-continuity/r-discontinuity of fundamental representations in the subsequent sections of this article.

 \begin{prop} Let $V$ be an irreducible $G$-module and $\ul V$ be a $\ul G$-module, which is a chopping of $V$.
-If $\ul V$ is wild, then $V$ is wild. \end{prop} This proposition is an immediate corollary of Proposition~\ref{Prop Levi Reduction}.
+If $\ul V$ is r-discontinuous, then $V$ is r-discontinuous. \end{prop} This proposition is an immediate corollary of Proposition~\ref{Prop Levi Reduction}.
 To state Proposition~\ref{Prop Levi Reduction} we need more notation.

 Recall that we have fixed Cartan and Borel subgroups $H\subset B\subset G$ and that $\Pi$ denotes the corresponding set of simple roots.
 Let $\ul \Pi \subset \Pi$ be a subset.
 Then $\ul \Delta=\Delta\cap \APbr{\ul\Pi}$ is a root system having $\ul \Pi$ as a set of simple roots and $\ul\Delta^\pm=\ul\Delta\cap\Delta^\pm$ as sets of positive and negative roots.
 Further, let $\ul{\mk g}={\mk h}\oplus(\oplus_{\alpha\in\ul\Delta}){\mk g}^\alpha$.
 Then $\ul{\mk g}$ is a reductive subalgebra of ${\mk g}$; we call subalgebras of this form (reductive) Levi subalgebras.
 Let $\ul G\subset G$ be the corresponding Levi subgroup.
 We shall add underline to denote the attributes of $\ul G$ with the notational conventions already introduced for $G$.